The Car Connection Mazda MAZDA5 Overview

-The current Mazda 5 was redesigned in 2012, borrowing its running gear from the Mazda 3 compact sedan and hatchback.
-The styling of the latest model is considerably more adventurous, with lines based on the 'Nagare' design language of swoopy, almost aquatic shapes.
+The current Mazda 5 is the result of a redesign for 2012.
+The latest model's styling is considerably more adventurous, with lines based on Mazda's so-called 'Nagare' design language of swoopy, almost aquatic shapes.
 The tailgate has a more carlike design than it did in the last generation, and the Mazda 5's front styling may have the most extreme version of Mazda's 'grinning' corporate grille design.
 With luck, it'll likely be toned down in years to come, to follow the example of the Mazda 3.

 Mazda offers just one engine, a 157-horsepower, 2.5-liter four, and until the 2015 model year, sporting drivers could order it with a six-speed manual gearbox instead of the five-speed automatic.
-Excellent steering with superb road feel, tight control of body motions, and a light driving feel makes the Mazda5 sheer fun to drive--and when's the last time that could be said of any minivan at all?
-Although you can row the automatic manually through the gears, the standard manual gearbox on the Mazda 5 makes it more fun to drive.
+Excellent steering with superb road feel, tight control of body motions, and a light driving feel makes the Mazda 5 sheer fun to drive--and when's the last time that could be said of any minivan at all?
+Although you can row the automatic manually through the gears, the standard manual gearbox on the Mazda 5 made it more fun to drive.
 While the Mazda 5 doesn't accelerate quickly, handling is a strong point; even loaded up, it can take on a curvy road with a surprisingly nimble and stable feel.
 Likely due to low take rates, Mazda chose to kill the manual option for the 2015 model year, while also making some minor changes to package content on the remaining models.

-Trims and upholsteries have been upgraded over the previous generation, though we still found them to feel cut-rate up close.
-Some shoppers will also resent the lack of Bluetooth connectivity on some trim levels, and the lack of a navigation option.
+Trims and upholsteries have been upgraded over the previous generation, though we still find them to feel cut-rate up close.
+Some shoppers will also resent the lack of Bluetooth connectivity on certain trim levels, and the lack of a navigation option altogether.
 For 2013, Mazda did add a USB input as well as side mirrors with integrated LED turn-signal indicators.
 Changes have been minimal since then, but in summer 2014 the Insurance Institute for Highway Safety (IIHS) tested a 2014 model and found that it didn't fare well in several categories.
 In particular, it failed the tough new small overlap frontal test.